ToineSayan/wikivitals-lvl5-04-2022/README.md

 Vital articles have been grouped into sections by different Wikipedia contributors; these sections and their subsections have been used to assign to each article 3 levels of classification, the highest level defining a coarse classification and the lowest a fine classification of vital articles.

+**Important: we used an archive from April 1st, 2022 to construct the dataset**

-Levels 0 and 1 corresponds to sections and subsections on the main page of Vital articles ([this page](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5) for the current version, but don't forget we used an archive from April 1st, 2022 to construct the dataset).
+Levels 0 and 1 corresponds to sections and subsections on the main page of Vital articles ([this page](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5) for the current online version).

-Level 2 was built by collecting the highest level headers in the pages listing the vital articles of each section corresponding to level 1 (for example [this page](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5/Physical_sciences/Astronomy) for a current version, but don't forget we used an archive from April 1st, 2022 to construct the dataset)
+Level 2 was built by collecting the highest level headers in the pages listing the vital articles of each section corresponding to level 1 (for example [this page](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5/Physical_sciences/Astronomy) for a current online version)

-### Labels of nodes

-The labels of each nodes have been saved in the following file in the folder './dataset/main/' : __class0.txt, __class1.txt, __class2.txt.

 ### Full hierarchy of labels
 ```